observIQ/stanza/docs/operators/retain.md

 | `on_error` | `send`           | The behavior of the operator if it encounters an error.
 See [on_error](/docs/types/on_error.md)                                                                                                                                          |
 | `if`       |                  | An [expression](/docs/types/expression.md) that, when set, will be evaluated to determine whether this operator should be used for the given entry.
 This allows you to do easy conditional parsing without branching logic with routers. |
 <hr>
-<b>NOTE:</b> If no fields in a group (attributes, resource, or record) are specified, that entire group will be retained.
+<b>NOTE:</b> If no fields in a group (attributes, resource, or body) are specified, that entire group will be retained.
 <hr>
 Example usage:
 <hr>
-Retain fields in the record
+Retain fields in the body

 ```yaml
 - type: retain